parthrr510/AudioAnalyser/Readme.md

 <div align="justify">

 ## ML Models

+The jupyter notebook with the model is given with the name `AudioAnalyserModel.ipynb`.

 * CNN (Convolutional Neural Network)
   * CNN is a type of artificial neural network, which is widely used for image/object recognition and classification.